Storm (Marvel Comics): 2010s: End of marriage and conflicts with Avengers and Inhumans

 Following the war with the Inhumans, Storm steps down as leader of the X-Men and is replaced by Kitty Pryde.
 However, she continues to be a team member in X-Men: Gold.
 Storm's magical hammer, known as Stormcaster, briefly returned to her.
 Later, Ororo joins the X-Men: Red roster, led by the newly resurrected Jean Grey.
 During the Hunt for Wolverine, Storm helps the X-Men search for Logan in Madripoor.
 The mission results in a confrontation between the X-Men and the Femme Fatales, led by Viper.

 In 2016, Storm re-appears a supporting character for Black Panther in the series written by well-known journalist and public intellectual Ta-Nehisi Coates, A Nation Under Our Feet.
 The following year, Storm appears as a member of a six-issue series examining Black superheroes also written by Coates, Black Panther and The Crew.
 In the series, Storm, Black Panther, Misty Knight, Luke Cage, and Eden Fesi discuss gentrification, racism, and police brutality.
 In the course of the Coates storyline, Storm re-kindles her relationship with Black Panther, although she remains independent of the Wakandan monarchy.

 2019 begins a new era for the X-Men.
 Beginning in House of X and Powers of X, by Jonathan Hickman, the mutants found a new nation on the living island of Krakoa, where they are capable of regularly resurrecting mutants after their death.
 Storm gives a rousing speech of mutant unity on the island, affirming their shared community and identity.
 Storm features in the ensuing Marauders series written by Gerry Duggan, along with Kitty Pryde, Nightcrawler, Iceman, Emma Frost, Bishop, and Pyro.
 The new Marauders team attempt to locate mutants whose freedom of movement is restricted and to help them to emigrate to Krakoa.

 2020s

 The Krakoa era continues in the first years of the 2020s.
 As one component of this story arc, Storm appears in Giant-Size Storm (2020).

 Ann Nocenti wrote a new Storm mini-series in 2023.
 This takes place in the 1980s period, when Storm led the X-Men and shaved her hair into a mohawk.
+Nocenti commented, "The idea was to take two issues of Chris [Claremont]'s run and do a story that would happen between the issues, so I thought, 'What if you were suddenly the boss of all your friends?
+Would your friends like that?'
+I know my friends wouldn't obey my orders if I were suddenly the boss of them."

 With the end of the Krakoa era after Fall of X, Storm becomes a member of the main Avengers team in Avengers #17 (August 2024), written by Jed MacKay and drawn by Valerio Schiti.
 Storm also appears in a solo series by Murewa Ayodele and Lucas Werneck, as part of the "X-Men: From the Ashes" relaunch.
 The first issue was released in October 2024.